5 Recent Changes to TREC Rules for Real Estate Sales Agents & Brokers

 Broker Assistance (TREC Rule 535.2)

-Brokers must provide new sales agents with training and assistance when they first conduct real estate brokerage activity.
+Brokers must now provide sales agents with more training and assistance when they first conduct a new type of real estate brokerage activity.
 TREC increased the minimum number of times a competent license holder must provide assistance from one to three times.
 A lot of brokerages offer additional training and mentorship opportunities beyond the minimum requirement.

 Prevent your license from going inactive, facing late fees or fines, and losing time with your clients.
-License Classroom’s SAE and CE courses are informative, easy to use, and able to be completed quickly so you can keep running your business as usual.
+License Classroom’s SAE and CE courses are informative, easy to use, and able to be completed quickly.

 Timely Responses (TREC Rule 535.157)

-A broker or sales agent must respond within two calendar days to their principal, another party’s representative, or an unrepresented party in a real estate transaction.
+A broker or sales agent that is representing a party in a transaction must respond within two calendar days to their principal, another party’s representative, or an unrepresented party.
 It’s important to note the rule states “calendar” days, which means you must reply even on a weekend or holiday.

 Broker Responsibility Advisory Committee (TREC Rule 535.46)